usnistgov/NFIR/README.md

 6. Crop the new image's white-pixel padding
 7. Reduce new image size by the resize factor; this becomes the downsampled image

-Depending on the resize factor, the filter/mask shape and interpolation method are configured with default settings that were experimentally determined, see Table 3 below.
-However, it is possible to set the shape and method in the config file or by command-line switches.
+Depending on the resize factor, the filter/mask type and interpolation method are configured with default settings that were experimentally determined, see Table 3 below.
+However, it is possible to set the type and method in the config file or by command-line switches.

 Src ppi | Tgt ppi | Filter-mask | Resize interpolation | Note |